10 Ways to Show Gentleness in Marriage

 As a differentiating value, Gentleness means even-tempered; considerate; honorable, strength under control.

 The last part, strength under control, can have the greatest impact in a marriage.
-Learning to control one’s actions, words, and even thoughts is the beginning of real strength.
+Yes,.
+Gentleness in Marriage is learning to control one’s actions, words, and even thoughts is the beginning of real strength.

 How often does one “bite their tongue” and say nothing to their spouse about an issue.
 But then they go to work or visit friends and blab all their negative feelings about their spouse.
 Where is the strength in that?
 There is nothing honorable or considerate about tearing down your spouse in front of others.